S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/governance.md

 For each [domain](glossary:domain) in an organization there is a _governing body_: people with a mandate to make and evolve agreements which govern how the people doing the work in that domain create value.

 There are many ways to distribute work and governance.
 Sometimes the governing body is a single person, e.g. in the case of a manager who leads others.
-Other times a [group of people govern themselves](section:circle) and all members and all members share responsibility for governance within the constraints of their domain.
+Other times a [group of people govern themselves](section:circle) and all members share responsibility for governance within the constraints of their domain.

 **Governance decisions** set constraints on activity and guide future decisions.They relate to matters like: